Topo-boundary: A Benchmark Dataset on Topological Road-boundary Detection Using Aerial Images for Autonomous Driving: Introduction

+Our dataset is derived from the \textit{NYC Planimetric Database} \cite{nyc_dataset}.
 The raw geographic data (a large whole map, see Fig. \ref{pipeline}) in the \textit{NYC Planimetric Database} covers the whole New York City, including 2,147 $5000\times5000$-sized 4-channel (i.e., red, green, blue and an infrared channel) aerial image tiles (i.e., small squared aerial image constituting the large whole map) and a set of polylines as the road-boundary ground-truth label.
-In \textit{Topo-boundary}, We convert the polyline label to graph (i.e., vertices and edges) and split every tile into 25 smaller $1000\times1000$-sized patches.
-After removing patches with inappropriate annotations, such as patches without road boundaries, 21,556 patches remain.
-Each patch consists of a 4-channel image and 8 labels for different sub-tasks, such as binary semantic segmentation, orientation learning \cite{batra2019improved}, etc. The dataset can be used for both segmentation-based solutions and graph-based solutions.
+To build our \textit{Topo-boundary}, we convert the polyline label to graph (i.e., vertices and edges) and split every tile into 25 smaller $1000\times1000$-sized patches.
+After removing patches with inappropriate annotations, such as patches without road boundaries, 25,295 patches remain.
+Each patch consists of a 4-channel image and 8 labels for different sub-tasks, such as binary semantic segmentation, orientation learning \cite{batra2019improved}, etc. The dataset can be used for both segmentation-based solutions and graph-based solutions for road-boundary detection.

 To facilitate future research on road-boundary detection, we implement and evaluate multiple baselines, including 3 segmentation-based baselines, 5 graph-based baselines.
 We also design and compare a new imitation-learning-based baseline which is enhanced from our previous work \textit{iCurb} \cite{zhxu2021icurb}.
 For all the baselines, the input is a 4-channel aerial image, the output is the graph representing road boundaries.
-Our implemented codes for these baselines are available with our dataset.
-As line-shaped objects are usually long, thin and irregular, only using pixel-level metrics are not sufficient to evaluate the performance of a method.
-Moreover, topological correctness (i.e., the obtained graph should not have disconnections) is also important.
-Since in most cases road boundaries are simple polylines without branches, inspired by \cite{liang2019convolutional} we propose a new entropy-based connectivity metric (ECM) to evaluate the connectivity of the obtained graph for road boundaries.
+Our implemented code for these baselines are open-sourced along with our dataset.